dubbersthehoser/mayble/docs/README.md

 When entering text in to search entry, an case insensitive substring match will be preformed.
 Resulting in a item ring, which can be navigated with the arrow buttons.
 (4)

-Pressing ENTER in the text box will go to the next item in the search selected item in ring.
+Inserting <ENTER> in the text box will select the  next item in the search selected item in ring.